Great Lakes - PGDM & PGPM Admissions 2026

 6. Conditional Probability

 Let A and B be two events associated with a random experiment.
-Then, probability of the occurrence of A given that B has already occurred is called conditional probability and denoted by P(A/B)
+Then, the probability of the occurrence of A given that B has already occurred is called conditional probability and denoted by P(A/B)

 Example: A bag contains 5 black and 4 blue balls.
 Two balls are drawn from the bag one by one without replacement.
 What is the probability of drawing a blue ball in the second draw if a black ball is already drawn in the first draw?

-Let A be the event of drawing black ball in the first draw and B be the event of drawing a blue ball in the second draw.
+Let A be the event of drawing a black ball in the first draw and B be the event of drawing a blue ball in the second draw.
 Then, P(B/A) = Probability of drawing a blue ball in the second draw given that a black ball is already drawn in the first draw.

 Total Balls = 5 + 4 = 9